Not surprisingly, adrenal fatigue has become an epidemic in the Western world. And especially in the last year when we've had a pandemic to cope with!

 Our stress response was designed to be TEMPORARY – switched off when the danger had passed.
 But our modern day stress doesn’t get switched off.
 It’s constant and long lasting.
-And this chronic unrelenting cortisol release is a big problem.
+And it's this chronic unrelenting cortisol release that is the problem.

 - Tired all the time – Whether your cortisol levels are high or low, it will take a toll on your energy levels.
 If they are high and you are under chronic stress, it will be hard for your blood sugar to stay in balance and the dips will make you feel tired.
-This often happens in the afternoon – cravings for sugar, coffee and carbs are especially common at this time.
-That afternoon cake or chocolate run?
-Now it makes sense.
-Your body is low on sugar and is sending you a powerful message.
-Feed me sugar or I will send you off to sleep!
+This often happens in the afternoon – cravings for sugar, coffee and carbs are especially common in that mid afternoon slump.
+It makes sense.
+Your body is low on sugar and is sending you a powerful message; “feed me sugar or I will send you off to sleep!”